Ideas for Your Lenten Sacrifice

 - Ice Cream.
 (Make sure your birthday isn't during lent.)

-I was listening to a speaker at our Catholic Church a couple of weeks before lent in 2011 and he was giving a speech to the high school students at our church.
+A speaker at our Catholic Church a couple of weeks before lent was giving a speech to the high school students.
 And he gave a couple of suggestions that I hadn't thought of in that sometimes a sacrifice isn't giving up something you consume but it can also be giving up your time such as:

 - Playing with your younger sibling for 40 minutes once per week.